 LOOK FOR: There are trampoline models available where the frame is completely out of range to little jumpers, with the frame sitting below the jumping area.
 Meaning a collision could never happen while jumping on the trampoline.
 You also want a frame that is strong and of good quality to survive our weather conditions and not buckle over time.

-, with three layers of rust-protection for our harsh weather conditions.
+EXAMPLE: Springfree trampolines have a SoftEdge® that is enclosed with our FlexiNet® under which you’ll find the steel (hidden) frame, with three layers of rust-protection for our harsh weather conditions.
 So there is no hard frame in sight or jumping range.

 SAFETY CONCERN: We’ve all been there… those traditional coil springs are notorious for pinching little fingers and toes and also for not being a solid place to land your feet with the space between each spring wide enough to fall through, should your jump go awry!
 While a lot of spring trampolines do come with mats, these can move about as jumpers use the trampoline and they also deteriorate quickly in our harsh weather conditions.

 LOOK FOR: Trampolines that do not use a traditional coil spring system.
 Instead look for a springless system where rods sit below the mat, meaning no harm can come from bouncing.
 This is the only way to guarantee safety from the 'springing' mechanism.

 EXAMPLE: Springfree trampolines use a rod-based system that sits between the frame and net, away from jumpers with no collision possible while jumping.